mne-tools/mne-python/doc/source/manual/forward.rst

 is, again normal to the INLINE_EQUATION plane with positive direction up.

 .. note:: The above definition is identical to that    of the Neuromag MEG/EEG (head) coordinate system.
 However, in 4-D    Neuroimaging and CTF MEG systems the head coordinate frame definition    is different.
 The origin of the coordinate system is at the midpoint    of the left and right auricular points.
 The INLINE_EQUATION axis    passes through the nasion and the origin with positive direction    to the front.
 The INLINE_EQUATION axis is perpendicular    to the INLINE_EQUATION axis on the and lies in    the plane defined by the three fiducial landmarks, positive direction    from right to left.
 The INLINE_EQUATION axis is    normal to the plane of the landmarks, pointing up.
 Note that in    this convention the auricular points are not necessarily located    on INLINE_EQUATION coordinate axis.
-The file conversion utilities (see Section 9.2)    take care of these idiosyncrasies and convert all coordinate information    to the MNE software head coordinate frame.
+The file conversion utilities (see :ref:`BEHIAADG`)    take care of these idiosyncrasies and convert all coordinate information    to the MNE software head coordinate frame.

 .. _BEHCGJDD: